 Of course, the current picture is equally indicative of the importance of this language, with 420 million speakers and 100 million non-native speakers in the world today.
 From the language spoken during setting the multi-billion dollar oil deals in Cairo to the language of stock trading in Doha and Qatar, the Arabic language is surely a golden opportunity for businesses of the future.

 Ranked as the sixth most widely spoken language after Mandarin, French is the language of over 370 million speakers worldwide, which is a huge number, considering the rate at which this language is growing.
 Additionally, France is the sixth biggest economy in the world and continues to be the epicenter of all major businesses globally.

-The Russian language is the primary language of more than 150 million speakers and second language of 110 million people worldwide.
+The Russian language is the primary language of more than 150 million speakers and the second language of 110 million people worldwide.
 It also possesses the status of official language in 38 territories.
-Additionally, the huge size of the Russian Federation and Commonwealth States makes it a highly lucrative market for business expansion and getting hands on the maximum number of customers.
+Additionally, the huge size of the Russian Federation and the Commonwealth States makes it a highly lucrative market for business expansion and getting hands-on the maximum number of customers.

 Germany is Europe’s largest economy and the 5th largest in the world as 80 million Germans generate an astonishingly high global GDP of 4.5%--enough to prove the point that German is the most useful language for future businesses.
 Surely, with these estimates on the horizon, companies would be ignorant if they do not invest in learning and commercializing in German.

 Another Asian language with a bright prospect is Japanese with 127 million native speakers and an equal number of non-native speakers spread out in the world.
 The Japanese economy is famous for its quantum leaps in the field of science and information technology and the Japanese are known around the world as being extremely industrious and hard-working.
 Considering these traits, learning and doing business in the Japanese language should be included in the mission of companies globally.